 Apply iron moving it very slowly with a little pressure.
 Feel free to peek and make sure you’re happy with the amount of color transfer before peeling your layers apart.

 Turn t-shirt right side out and iron again; still protecting your iron with a layer of parchment paper.
 Keep your iron on high heat to ensure you’re heat setting your fabric printing.

 One more step to fully heat set your craton fabric printing; the dryer.
 Throw your t-shirt into the dryer on high heat for a half hour or so.
 Alone.
 Do it with just your printed t-shirt just in case any waxy pigment is still coming off!

 I also washed and dried this tee by itself the first time.
 I couldn’t tell that any crayons-y wax came off at all- just being safe!

 Wear and enjoy…

 This would be super fun and easy to do with a group for a birthday party or Scouts.
-You could print t-shirts, pillowcases, bandanas, anything cotton!
-Let me know how your printed fabric project turns out!
+You could print your own t shirt, pillowcases, bandanas, anything cotton!
+I’d love to know how your hand printed t shirts turns out!

 If you love the sensory elements of this sandpaper printmaking project but don’t have fabric available check out this post on how to do a similar monoprint on paper!